Frost (British band): 13 Winters collection, fourth studio album Day and Age (2020–present)

 Starting 16 September 2019, Godfrey and John Mitchell spent a week in Cornwall working on material for the band's fourth studio album.
 "Podcasts" of the two conversing were recorded each evening at area pubs and uploaded on SoundCloud.

 On 20 November 2020 Frost* released the eight CD retrospective and audiobook 13 Winters.
 The collection contains remastered collections of previous releases, and includes rare and live mixes.

 Frost* released their fourth full-length studio album, Day And Age, on 14 May 2021.
 Godfrey, Mitchell, and King recorded the album over the course of 2019 and 2020, along with guest drummers Kaz Rodriguez (Chaka Khan, Josh Groban), Darby Todd (The Darkness, Martin Barre), and Pat Mastelotto.
 There is also spoken word on the fourth track, 'The Boy Who Stood Still', done by Jason Isaacs.

-Frost* announced a UK tour of five dates planned for April 2022.
+Frost* released their fifth full-length studio album, Life in the Wires, on 17 Oct 2024.
+Drummer Craig Blundell rejoined Frost* as a full band member prior to recording this album.